 Mission-critical services should record the most metrics with the highest resolution, while less important services can record the fewest metrics and have the lowest resolution to keep costs down.

 Before monitoring a metric, consider whether it will help diagnose a specific issue.
-If a metric is already being recorded, check to see if it has been useful in the past and should be watched again.
+If a metric is already being recorded, check to see if it has been helpful in the past and should be watched again.
 Can Basic Monitoring be sufficient if a service is not a high priority?

 4. Lower the resolution of metrics when you don’t need high resolution